mariagullickson/Class.PracticalMachineLearning.Project/pml-project.md

 ==========================

-The goal of this project is to use accelerometer data from 6 participants while they exercies to predict the manner in which they are exercising.
+The goal of this project is to use accelerometer data from 6 participants while they exercise to predict the manner in which they are exercising.

 First we load up the data and split it into a training set (75%) and a test set (25%).